joendres/nextcloud-filelink/README.md

 #### Upload problems

-* The *download* password has to comply to the rules for passwords on your cloud, otherwise the *upload* will fail.
+* The *download* password has to comply with *all* the rules for passwords on your cloud, otherwise the *upload* will fail.
 There are default rules of Nextcloud and ownCloud, and your admin might have configured some different rules.
-* If all uploads fail, it might be a problem with the settings in your Nextcloud or ownCloud (point your admin to the [Admin guide](#user-content-nextcloud-admin-guide)).
 * If the Add-On still fails, please check if it's a [known bug](https://gitlab.com/joendres/filelink-nextcloud/-/boards).
 Feel free to open a new issue otherwise.

-#### Old files are not deleted

-Thunderbird and __*cloud__ don't know, if a shared file has been downloaded, so they cannot decide which files are obsolete.
-You have to clean up your attachments folder yourself, sorry.

 ## Cloud admin guide